victorteokw/graphql-joker/README.md

 # Issues and Helps

 Amur is not mature yet.
 If you find anything uncomfortable or confuses you.
-Any issue and pull request are welcome.
+Any discuss, issue and pull request are welcome.

-Thanks.
+# Roadmap

+Amur is an ambitious project and it still has a long way to go.

+- Version 0.8
+  - CLI user experience
+  - configurability
+  - more cli behavior tests
+  - use eslint to transform user generated code if available
+  - dependencies reliability
+- Version 0.9
+  - query filter, sorting and pagination feature
+- Version 1.0
+  - the first stable release
+  - website should goes online
+  - publicize and popularize this project

 [npm-image]: https://badge.fury.io/js/amur.svg
 [npm-url]: https://npmjs.org/package/amur